 ‘You don’t look powerless anymore’: SC to EC over banning politicians for violating model code

-New Delhi, Apr 16: The Supreme Court has taken note of the Election Commission's action against politicians over hate speeches.
+New Delhi, Apr 16: The Supreme Court has taken note of the Election Commission (EC)'s action against politicians over hate speeches.
 The top court has expressed satisfaction and said, "The Election Commission has got its power back.
-No interim order required"
+No interim order required".

 A bench headed by Chief Justice of India Ranjan Gogoi expressed satisfaction over the actions taken by the EC in the matters of hate speeches.
 "It seems you have finally woken up to your powers.
 You have got your powers back.
-You don't look powerless anymore," observed the CJI.
+You don't look powerless anymore," observed the Justice.

 The court also declined to give a hearing to BSP supremo Mayawati, who has been barred for campaigning for 48 hours in view of her communal comments.